Reviewing MaxCyte (MXCT) and Its Competitors

 |-2.92%

-This table compares MaxCyte and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares MaxCyte and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue